-Attachment 1 shows the geographical location of each fatal crash that occurred in North Dakota from 2006-2010.
-The map shows that motor vehicle fatalities in North Dakota are largely rural and sporadic making a geographical approach to traffic safety difficult and necessitating a concerted statewide effort to assure every county is served through traffic safety programs.
+Attachment 1 shows the geographical location of each fatal crash that occurred in North Dakota from 2007-2011.
+The map shows that motor vehicle fatalities in North Dakota are largely rural and sporadic, making a geographical approach to traffic safety difficult and necessitating a concerted statewide effort to assure every county is served through traffic safety programs.
 The map also shows clusters of fatalities on each of North Dakota's four Native American reservations (represented on the map by gray shading) indicating a significant need for traffic safety programming on each of the reservations.

-The vehicles most prevalently involved in fatal crashes in 2010 in order of frequency include pickup/van/utility (40.5%), followed by passenger vehicles (33.8%), motorcycles (9.5%), truck tractors (6.8%), and trucks and other vehicles (each accounting for 4.7%).
+The vehicles most prevalently involved in fatal crashes in 2011 in order of frequency include pickup/van/utility truck (accounting for 47.4%), followed by passenger vehicle (25%), truck tractor (11.6%), motorcycle (7.4%), and single-unit truck (3.7%).

 Fatal crashes in North Dakota occur sporadically in terms of month of year, day of week, and time of day.
-A five-year crash data analysis (2005-2009) shows that fatal crashes appear to occur more regularly during weekend nights (Friday-Sunday and during the following times: 3 PM-6 PM (16%); 6 PM-9 PM (15%); midnight to 3 AM (13%); and, noon to 3 PM (13%).
+A five-year crash data analysis (2007-2011) shows that fatal crashes appear to occur more regularly during weekend nights (Friday-Sunday) and during the following times: 5 PM-6 PM; midnight-2AM.